Blue Ridge Partners/Insights/Quality of Revenue (QoR) Diligence/Don’t Miss a Month: How Early Value-Creation Planning Drives Top-Quartile Returns

 Post-Close Reality vs. Best Practice

-• Typical path: “First 100 days” focus lands after systems fixes; data arrives late; initiatives lack owners; external support is delayed—months slip by.
+• Typical path: The “first 100 days” become a systems-fix exercise; data arrives late; initiatives lack owners; external support is delayed – months slip by.

 What to Launch from Day 1 (Starter Checklist)